SharedMocha/Tic-Tac-Toe/README.md

 Tic Tac Toe Program in Java

 General Outline:
-Tic Tac Toe is a 2 player game where one "player x" enters 'X' and other "player o" enters 'o'.
-They play the game so that one of them can with by having 3 identical symbols like 'x (or) o' in a sequence (Columns,Rows,Diagonal).
+Tic Tac Toe is a 2 player game where one "player x" enters 'x' and other "player o" enters 'o'.
+They play the game so that one of them can win by having 3 identical symbols like 'x (or) o' in a sequence (Columns,Rows,Diagonal).

 **The default layout of the baord is as below**
 -------------